Reading: Reading for Inference & Implied Meaning (Introduction): B1 Lesson 3: Understanding Basic Figurative Language

 • C. The driver was coughing.

-Answer: B. This is personification.
-The human actions "coughed and complained" are used to describe the sound of an old engine struggling to start.
+→ Answer: B. Personification.
+The human actions "coughed and complained" describe the sound of an old engine.

-Creative language where words have a meaning that is different from their literal, dictionary definition. ↩ back to text
+Creative language where words have a meaning different from their literal definition.

-A direct comparison stating that one thing is another thing (without using 'like' or 'as'). ↩ back to text
+A direct comparison stating that one thing is another thing.

-Giving human actions, feelings, or qualities to an animal, object, or idea. ↩ back to text
+Giving human actions, feelings, or qualities to an object or idea.

 Be a Creative Writer!